 Here’s a basic idea of what you should include in your table of contents:

-- In case of an accident — claims and roadside assistance process, and Outdoorsy support number.
+- In case of an accident — insurance claims and roadside assistance process, and Outdoorsy support number.

 - The names, addresses, and phone numbers of nearby gas stations, RV mechanics, and grocery stores.

 - Handling black and gray water.